IDLabMedia/tgif-dataset/README.md

 The authentic images originate from [MS-COCO](https://cocodataset.org/), with a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/), and have resolutions up to 1024x1024 px.
 We provide both the manipulated image where the inpainted area is spliced in the original image (SD2-sp, PS-sp), as well as the fully-regenerated image (SD2-fr, SDXL-fr), when possible.

-The dataset corresponds to the paper "TGIF: Text-Guided Inpainting Forgery Dataset", which is currently submitted and under review.
+The dataset corresponds to the paper "TGIF: Text-Guided Inpainting Forgery Dataset", which was accepted at the [IEEE International Workshop on Information Forensics & Security 2024](https://wifs2024.uniroma3.it/).

 We distribute this dataset under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).